SY23 Occupational Health and Safety Program for Animal Care Personnel

 Volunteers and students are required to follow all safe work practices and visitors must be made aware of animal-related hazards before they enter the premises.
 Facility supervisors are responsible for providing this information.

 A risk-based assessment of all persons involved in animal care is conducted to determine their level of participation in the Occupational Health and Safety Program.
 This assessment considers the nature and duration of exposure, hazards posed by the animals and materials used, and susceptibility of personnel.
-This assessment includes a review of information provided on the completed Animal Worker Questionnaire by EHS and OHS staff and on-site evaluations by EHS staff to evaluate work practices, use of personal protective equipment, and other safety-related factors associated with animal care activities.
+This assessment includes a review of information provided on the completed Animal Worker Questionnaire by Occupational Medicine staff and on-site evaluations by EHS staff to evaluate work practices, use of personal protective equipment, and other safety-related factors associated with animal care activities.

 All persons involved in animal care and service shall participate in the Occupational Health and Safety Program.
 This program includes an assessment of risks associated with the employee's (employee in this context refers to any person involved in the care of animals or research utilizing animals, as outlined in the Applicability: section above) animal-related duties and types of animals involved and their working conditions, as well as an assessment of their potential medical predisposition to animal related health risks.
 Preventive medical procedures and health monitoring tailored to the employee's risks, training in animal health related issues, and implementation of appropriate safety measures is also included to help minimize risks.